komyg/rm-shop-v1/tutorial.md

 ```

 If the command ran successfully, you should see that a *graphql.tsx* file was created inside our *generated* folder and that it contains our query.

+## Displaying the Query Data

+Now that we have our first query, we would like to display its data.
+To do this, create a new folder called *components* and another *character-table* inside it.
+Then create a new file called *character-table.tsx* and paste the contents below.